Disappointment emerges as Canada’s Mali mission nears halfway mark

 There were suggestions in July that Canada would step up its presence and involvement in Mali, when officials revealed plans to send up to 20 police officers and spend millions of dollars to help the UN train local security forces.

+While Public Safety Minister Ralph Goodale’s office said Tuesday that two police officers have undergone pre-deployment training and will arrive in Mali later this month, it did not provide a timeline for when the rest would be deployed.

-Yet the government has yet to make good on its plan to deploy police officers, while the government’s long-term plans for Mali remain shrouded in mystery — including its plan for aid funding.
+Meanwhile, experts say the government’s overall long-term plans for Mali remain shrouded in mystery — including its plan for aid funding.

 “My colleagues and I are trying to make the case for more involvement (in Mali), but have the impression of speaking to a relatively disinterested audience,” said Jonathan Sears, an expert on Mali at the University of Winnipeg.